A Complete Guide to Sample Size Re-estimation

 The protocol must specify the maximum allowed increase (e.g., ).
 This limits operational and financial risk.
 Regulatory agencies expect this to be pre-specified.

-Define the CP thresholds that delineate the four zones: futility (< 10%), unfavorable (10–30%), promising (30–80%), favorable (≥ 80%).
-These are the defaults from Mehta & Pocock (2011) but can be adjusted.
+Unblinded two-arm: CP thresholds delineating four zones—futility (< 10%), unfavorable (10–30%), promising (30–80%), favorable (≥ 80%).
+Defaults from Mehta & Pocock (2011).

 Run sensitivity analysis